SIMEXP/fmriprep-denoise-benchmark/_sources/ohbm2022abstract.md

 After fMRIPrep, regular BOLD outputs were smoothed with a 6 mm FWHM kernel.
 Time series are extracted using Schaefer 7 network atlas of 400 dimensions {cite:p}`schaefer_local-global_2017` and applied the following denoising strategies:

-- `simple`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 para meters in total), signal from tissue masks (white matter and  csf, 2 parameters), applied on output suffixed `desc-prepro_bold`.
+- `simple`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 parameters in total), signal from tissue masks (white matter and  csf, 2 parameters), applied on output suffixed `desc-prepro_bold`.
 - `simple+gsr`: strategy above, with basic global signal, applied on output suffixed `desc-prepro_bold`.
 - `scrubbing`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 parameters in total),  signal from tissue masks (white matter and csf, basic, the temporal derivative and quadratic, 8 parameters), motion outlier threshold set at 0.5 framewise displacement, segments with less than 5 consecutive volumes are removed, applied on output suffixed `desc-prepro_bold`.
 - `scrubbing+gsr`: strategy above, with basic global signal, applied on output suffixed `desc-prepro_bold`.